pyidrissa/chessgame/README.md

 # chessgame
 A simple chess game has been developped in an educationnal purpose to improve my python skills.
 For this project, no chess packages has been used.
 I completely wrote the chessEngine from scratch.
-There are two versions:
+There are two versions of the chess engine:
   - 'ChessEngineA' is a more advanced algorithm
   - 'ChessEngineB' is a more simple algorithm